anesc1/Music_Mood_Classifier/README.md

 # Music_Mood_Classifier
 This program classifies your music to one of 4 mood(Happy, Angry, Sad, Calm) based on Russell emotional model.
 It is made by pyqt GUI and only works with mp3 files.
+Mp3 files are analyzed with librosa module.
+Therfore don't forget to download ffmpeg to not to get errors.
 CNN machine learning model is used and showed 85% of accuracy when training.

 # How to use
 1. Click 'Select Folder' and select a folder that contains mp3 files.